 To address these requirements, the VEC introduced the concept of hierarchical topologies.
 In the top left corner of the diagram a simplified illustration shall server as small example to make the concept more understandable.

-A TopologyMappingSpecification is used to associate an "inner" topology with an outer topology.
+A TopologyMappingSpecification is used to associate an "inner" topology with an “outer” topology.
 In the illustration the "outer" topology is displayed with grey segments and orange nodes.
 The two "inner" topologies are displayed with blue & green segments and red nodes.

 A NodeMapping is used to define how the nodes of the inner topology related to the outer topology.
 An inner node can be either placed exactly on / in an outer node or somewhere within a segment.
 For the definition of the position of the inner node, the concept of locations is reused.